Yangzhou: Jiangdu Hydro Project

-Construction of this multiple-purpose water control project, the biggest in China, started in 1961 and was completed in 1975.
-The project includes facilities for irrigation, drainage, navigation, and power generation.
-It consists of four large modern electric pumping stations, six medium-sized check gates, thrice navigation locks, and two trunk waterways.
+The Jiangdu Hydro Project is the southern beginning of the eastern route of the South–North Water Transfer Project, intended to divert massive amounts of freshwater from the mouth of the Yangtze to China's drier northern regions along the route of the Grand Canal.
+Construction of the pumping facilities involved began in 1961 and was completed in 1975.
+The project includes facilities for irrigation, drainage, navigation, and power generation including 4 large electric pumping stations, 6 medium-sized check gates, 3 navigation locks, and 2 trunk waterways.